A Complete Guide to Creating a Medical Chatbot with an AI Agent

 PubMed’s origins trace back to the early 1970s when the National Library of Medicine (NLM), part of the National Institutes of Health (NIH), launched MEDLINE as an online, searchable version of its Index Medicus—a manual index of articles from biomedical journals.
 MEDLINE revolutionized the way researchers accessed medical literature, providing a centralized and searchable database.

 In 1996, PubMed was launched by the National Center for Biotechnology Information (NCBI), a branch of NLM.
 PubMed was designed to provide free access to MEDLINE and other life sciences databases.
-Over the years, PubMed has evolved into a critical tool for researchers, clinicians, and educators around the world.
-It has expanded its scope to include articles from diverse fields such as biochemistry, genetics, oncology, environmental science, and many more.
+Over the years, PubMed has evolved into a critical tool for researchers, clinicians, and educators around the world, expanding its scope to include articles from diverse fields such as biochemistry, genetics, oncology, environmental science, and more.

-• Comprehensive Coverage: With over 32 million citations and abstracts, PubMed offers an extensive collection of research articles from a wide range of practices.
+- Comprehensive Coverage: Over 32 million citations and abstracts, spanning a wide range of practices.

 For researchers and academics, PubMed is an essential tool for conducting literature reviews, keeping up with new research, and ensuring that their work is grounded in the latest scientific findings.